lyl24/lyl24-ece4960/lab6.md

     }
 ```

+In the Jupyter notebook, I created a robot control class, and it also has functions for notification handlers and can send start/stop commands to the robot.
 However, the code is unable to upload to the Artemis board, and a blue light on the board flashes when I try.
 I was unable to figure out how to fix this issue, so I ended up using a method in which the board continuously sends data over Bluetooth.
 This method really slows down the sampling rate because sending data over Bluetooth takes up extra time, but this method is still sufficient when running the robot at a slower speed.

 ```
 get_current_time = millis();